The best places to travel in spring 2018

 Spring is just outside the Australian wedding season, which runs from September to November.
 If you're tying the knot this spring but haven't booked that honeymoon, there's still plenty of time to make Thailand your honeymoon destination.

 It's affordable, home to the world's best beaches and is still in the low season until the December school holidays start.

-According to the latest Skyscanner data, flights from Canberra to Phuket in November are 36% cheaper than the average cost throughout the year making it a bargain worth snatching.
+According to Skyscanner data, flights from Canberra to Phuket in November are 36% cheaper than the average cost throughout the year making it a bargain worth snatching.